denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A,E**
 **Correct Answer: A,E**

+**The 100 parameter is an int and so calls the matching int method, making option A correct.
+When this method is removed, Java looks for the next most specific constructor.
+Java prefers autoboxing to varargs, so it chooses the Integer constructor.
+The 100L parameter is a long.
+Since it can’t be converted into a smaller type, it is autoboxed into a Long, and then the method for Object is called,**

 ---

 21. Which method signatures are valid overloads of the following method signature?
 (Choose all that apply.)